AdobeDocs/campaign-classic.pt-BR/help/campaign/using/applying-rules.md

 ### Controle o tráfego SMTP de saída {#control-outgoing-smtp-traffic}

-Como opção, é possível usar o campo **[!UICONTROL Managing affinities with IP addresses]** para vincular os deliveries ao servidor de deliveries (MTA) dessa afinidade.
+As an option, you can use the **[!UICONTROL Managing affinities with IP addresses]** field to link deliveries to the delivery server (MTA) this affinity.
 Isso permite a restrição do número de emails para envios específicas em máquinas ou endereços de saída.

 ![](assets/campaign_opt_select_ip_affinity.png)